seandorsett/copilot-agent-and-mcp/hands-on/01-coding-agent-exercises.md

 ### Steps

-1. Create the Frontend Issue:
+1. In the same repository on GitHub.Com, create a Frontend Issue:
    ```
    Title: Frontend Implementation - Book Reviews UI Components